fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-ModelsAndModelComponents.md

 Mutable data is typically expected to be stored on a component's [model](../FrameworkConcepts.md#model-objects).
 Component models in Infusion are altered through the [ChangeApplier](../ChangeApplier.md) functionality, which works to:

-* coordinate shared model state between different components
+* coordinate model state between different components
 * allow changes to a component's model to be listened for and responded to as though they are events

 What kinds of data is suitable for storing on a component model?
 The advice from the framework explanation of [model objects](../FrameworkConcepts.md#model-objects) is: